 Milk and Honey Bread Recipe

-It consistently turns out a soft and tender, slightly sweet loaf that is perfect for sandwiches.
-This one is my kids’ favorite bread recipe.
+A soft and tender sandwich bread made with milk and honey.
+This recipe will consistently give you a soft and tender, slightly sweet loaf that is perfect for sandwiches.
+This one is my kids’ favorite bread recipes.

 Ingredients